Major Richard Nicholas Bethell, 6th Baron Westbury1

 F, #109136, b. before 1195, d. before 25 September 1237

-Isabel, Countess of Atholl was born before 1195.1 She was the daughter of Henry, 3rd Earl of Atholl and Margaret (?).1 She married, firstly, Thomas of Galloway, son of Roland of Galloway, before January 1210/11.1 She married, secondly, Alan de Lundin after 1231.1 She died before 25 September 1237.
+Isabel, Countess of Atholl was born before 1195.1 She was the daughter of Constantine (?) and Maria (?)1 She married, firstly, Thomas of Galloway, son of Roland of Galloway, before January 1210/11.1 She married, secondly, Alan de Lundin after 1231.1 She died before 25 September 1237.

 She was also known as Isabella of Strabolgi.
-She succeeded to the title of 4th Countess of Atholl [S., c.
+She succeeded as the 4th Countess of Atholl [S., c.
 1115] circa 1210, suo jure.1

 Child of Isabel, Countess of Atholl and Thomas of Galloway